sangupta/outline/README.md

 Following items are still need to be implemented to attain feature parity with `airline`:

 * Generate help guides
-* Single command interface - would be good if we can support it without any special coding conventions
 * Allow collecting all available commands using reflection
 * support for system properties
 * support for reading configuration from file